mvanderkamp/canvas-sequencer/readme.md

 Suppose, however, that you wish to be able to dynamically define instructions from the server, and have those instructions executed on the canvas contexts of your clients.
-One option would be to wrap the instructions up in a string on the server, distribute the string, then have the clients call eval() on the string.
-This is error-prone and risky however, and exposes you to all the incumbent problems of the eval() function.
+One option would be to wrap the instructions up in a string on the server, distribute the string, then have the clients call `eval()` on the string.
+This is error-prone and risky however, and exposes you to all the incumbent problems of the `eval()` function.

-With the `canvas-sequencer` you can package those instructions up in a sequence and transmit them.
-Once on the client side, you can unpack the instructions and execute them on any given context (or even multiple contexts), and all the issues with the eval() technique fade away.
+With `canvas-sequencer` you can package those instructions up in a sequence and transmit them.
+Once on the client side, you can unpack the instructions and execute them on any given context (or even multiple contexts), and all the issues with the `eval()` technique fade away.

 ## API